 - There is a high use of scented products in all environments, as it is culturally acceptable.

 - There is minimal control over the types of cleaning products used in common areas such as apartment buildings and shopping malls.

-- Education regarding the harmful health effects from exposure to cigarette smoke, pesticides and chemicals has begun but is still in the early stages.
+- Education regarding the harmful health effects from exposure to cigarette smoke, pesticides and chemicals has begun but is still evolving.

 - Accommodations for CNA-Q employees are provided by the State of Qatar.
 Building standards may not be as regulated as you are accustomed to.

 - Due to the frequent periods of high humidity, condensation and mold is common to all environments.

 Should you or a family member have an allergy severe enough to carry an EpiPen (Epinephrine), it is advisable to bring it with you as you travel from your home country.
-In Qatar, both the junior and adult forms of this medication are available at some of the hospital pharmacies but are not available at the community pharmacies.
+In Qatar, both the junior and adult forms of this medication are available at some of the hospital pharmacies but may not be available at the community pharmacies.